 The Audit Committee is responsible for appointing the Company's independent registered public accounting firm and approving the terms of the independent registered public accounting firm's services.
-All engagements for services following the initial public offering, in the most recent fiscal year were pre-approved by the Audit Committee.
 The Audit Committee has a policy requiring the pre-approval of all audit and permissible non-audit services to be provided by the independent registered public accounting firm.

-ADVANCE NOTICE FOR SHAREHOLDER NOMINATIONS AND PROPOSALS
+ADVANCE NOTICE FOR SHAREHOLDER NOMINATIONS AND PROPOSALS FOR 2019 ANNUAL MEETING

 Proposals received from shareholders are given careful consideration by the Company in accordance with Rule 14a-8 under the Exchange Act.
-Shareholder proposals are eligible for consideration for inclusion in the proxy statement for the 2017 annual meeting of shareholders if they are received by the Company on or before January 6, 2017.
-However, if the 2017 annual meeting date is advanced or delayed by more than 30 days from the anniversary of the previous year's meeting, to be timely a proposal by the shareholders must be received no later than a reasonable time before the Company begins to print and send its proxy materials.
+Shareholder proposals are eligible for consideration for inclusion in the proxy statement for the 2019 annual meeting of shareholders if they are received by the Company on or before December 19, 2018.
+However, if the 2019 annual meeting date is advanced or delayed by more than 30 days from the anniversary of the previous year's meeting, to be timely a proposal by the shareholders must be received no later than a reasonable time before the Company begins to print and send its proxy materials.
 In addition, all proposals will need to comply with Rule 14a-8, which lists the requirements for inclusion of shareholder proposals in company-sponsored proxy materials.
 Any proposal should be directed to the attention of the Company's Secretary at 1345 Avenue of the Americas, 45th Floor, New York, New York 10105.

 In order for a shareholder proposal, including proposals regarding director nominees, submitted outside of Rule 14a-8 to be considered at any annual meeting of shareholders, our LLC Agreement requires that such proposal be made by an eligible shareholder who has delivered a timely notice to the Secretary of the Company at our principal executive offices and otherwise meets the information and procedural requirements prescribed by our LLC Agreement.
-Subject to certain exceptions, (i) in order for a proposal relating to business to be conducted at the Annual Meeting to be "timely" under the Company's LLC Agreement, it must be received by the Secretary of the Company at our principal executive office no later than May 16, 2016 and (ii) in order for a proposal relating to business to be conducted at our 2017 annual meeting of shareholders to be "timely" under the Company's LLC Agreement, it must be received by the Secretary of the Company at our principal executive office no earlier than January 6, 2017 and no later than February 5, 2017.
-However, in the event that the date of mailing of the notice of the 2017 annual meeting of shareholders is advanced or delayed by more than 30 days from June 15, 2017, for a proposal by the shareholders to be timely, it must be received no later than the 10th day after the earlier of the day on which notice of such meeting is posted to shareholders or the day on which public announcement of the date of such meeting is first made by the Company.
+Subject to certain exceptions, in order for a proposal relating to business to be conducted at our 2019 annual meeting of shareholders to be "timely" under the Company's LLC Agreement, it must be received by the Secretary of the Company at our principal executive office no earlier than December 19, 2018 and no later than January 18, 2019.
+However, in the event that the date of mailing of the notice of the 2019 annual meeting of shareholders is advanced or delayed by more than 30 days from June 1, 2019, for a proposal by the shareholders to be timely, it must be received no later than the 10th day after the earlier of the day on which notice of such meeting is posted to shareholders or the day on which public announcement of the date of such meeting is first made by the Company.
 All director nominations and shareholder proposals, other than shareholder proposals made pursuant to Rule 14a-8, must comply with the requirements of our LLC Agreement, or they may be excluded from consideration at the meeting.